 If a blow to the face caused the abutment to break off at the gumline or if the abutment has been otherwise damaged, some of it will likely remain within the crown.
 In a situation like this, Dr. Milad Nourahmadi will need to perform a root canal.
 In an extreme case, the entire abutment might need to be extracted so the tooth can be restored by other means.

-If you’ve recently lost a dental crown in Bolingbrook, Naperville, Riverside, and Joliet, Illinois, you need to call Shining Smiles LLC at 630-972-4010 to schedule an appointment.
+If you’ve recently lost a dental crown in Bolingbrook, Franklin Park, Joliet, Naperville, Plainfield, Riverside, and Wheaton, Illinois, you need to call Shining Smiles LLC at 630-972-4010 to schedule an appointment.